javmarina/javmarina.github.io/projects.md

 <details>
   <summary>Click to expand!</summary>

-  <p>I worked as a member of the [UMA Racing Team](http://racingteam.uma.es/) for two years, mainly focusing on the controller design and programming.
-I adapted the [VESC Project](https://vesc-project.com/) to a 13 kW Permanent Magnet Synchronous Motor (PMSM), and designed the PCB for the controller.
+  <p>I worked as a member of the <a href="http://racingteam.uma.es/">UMA Racing Team</a> for two years, mainly focusing on the controller design and programming.
+I adapted the <a href="https://vesc-project.com/">VESC Project</a> to a 13 kW Permanent Magnet Synchronous Motor (PMSM), and designed the PCB for the controller.
 I also led the electronics section of the team, overseeing the development of the power inverter, the data acquisition module and the battery.</p>

   <p>Eventually, the UMA Racing Team won the prize for the best electric motorcycle in the MS2 category 🏆.</p>
 </details>